 5. You should feel a level of comfort with the attorney.

 After you have interviewed the attorney, you should probably have a good idea of whether you feel comfortable with this person.
 Look for unspoken signs of a quality advocate, such as being a good listener, being receptive to your questions, and thoroughly addressing your concerns, including pointing out any weaknesses in your case.

 Why Choose the Slater & Zurz Law Firm

 - Slater & Zurz accident attorneys have four decades of experience dealing with car accident victims and numerous other types of personal injury cases.
 They know the law in Ohio and how to use it to the best advantage of their client’s claim.

 - Their results are second-to-none.
 They have recovered over one-half billion dollars for their clients in their years of practice with their dedication, expertise, and wise use of resources.

 - They offer free consultations so they can evaluate your case.
 They also make an upfront promise that you, the client, will not pay Slater & Zurz unless they win the case.
 They will use their resources to accomplish this, not yours.
-They have their own investigators, safety experts, accident deconstructionist, and medical professionals who they can use to build a winning case.
+They have their own investigators, safety experts, accident deconstructionists, and medical professionals who they can use to build a winning case.

 - The Slater & Zurz accident attorneys are superb negotiators.
 They will do everything they can to prevent a client from accepting a poor settlement offer.
 It is always the client’s right to settle, but Slater & Zurz attorneys will educate the client about the value of their claim and encourage them to accept nothing less.